ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Git-account-creation.md

   </TabItem>
   <TabItem value="Linux" label="Linux Users">
-    You can rather easily install git on linux using the package manager for your specific distro.
+    You can rather easily install git on linux using the package manager for your specific distribution.
 Examples include:

     ```bash
     # Debian/Ubuntu